Bachelor's Degree in Life Sciences

 - Develop communication skills: storytelling, explanation, and argumentation;

-- Enhance your nonverbal communication;
+- Enhancing your nonverbal communication;

 - Adjust one's attitudes and behaviors.